ds17f/leaf-remote/README.md

 The app has been tested in North America with the region code `NNA`.
 You are welcome to input another region and see if it works.
 YMMV.

+#### Analytics
+I use Google Analytics to track some basic usage information.
+All data is anonymized to hide your IP address.
+I have no interest in tracking you, but I am interested in knowing how you use the app so that I can better develop new features and focus on what matters.
+##### Disable Analytics
+By default, analytics is enabled.
+Toggle this to "Off" to set a dummy google tracker ID and disable tracking in the app.
+Again, the tracking is anonymous, the app is free and open source.
+Please leave this enabled to help me help you.

 #### Options
 ##### Disable Touch
 By default, touch is enabled.
 Toggle this to "On" to disable swipe and tap controls.